 If you're certain you have an Azure subscription, validate the tenant mapping for your subscription and ensure the correct tenant is selected in the dropdown.
 If you’ve validated the desired tenant is correct, follow the preceding diagram and validate the mapping of your subscription and this AAD tenant.

-To continue learning about IoT Suite, see how you can customize a preconfigured solution.
+To continue learning about IoT solution accelerators, see how you can customize a solution accelerator.